d-markey/qartvm/README.md

 * Quantum circuit definition

-* Buit-in quantum gates:
+* Built-in quantum gates:
   * Hadamard
   * Pauli X (NOT), Y, Z
   * Phase S, T & custom
-  * Parallel single-qubit gates
+  * Rotations
-  * Controlled gates (single-qubit with single qubit control)
   * Higher-level gates:
     * swap
     * Toffoli (CC-NOT)
     * Fredkin (C-SWAP)
     * Quantum Fourrier Transform (QFT) and inverse QFT
+* Gates acting on a single qubit can be parallelized
+* Gates can be controlled by one or several qubits

 * Custom quantum gates